bevacqua/lamernews-client/README.md

 # Usage

-The example shown below will post some news to a LamerNews-powered site.
+The example shown below will post some news to a LamerNews-powered site, and remove them afterwards.

 ```js
 var lamer = require('lamernews-client');